SparkScratch-P/profile-visiting-cards/README.md

 - You need to enter Base64 value of the images.
 - Use this Base64 Converter: https://elmah.io/tools/base64-image-encoder/
 - While entering the value, start with `data:image/<imgtype>;base64,`.
 Remmeber to replace the `<imgtype>` with the image file type, like jpg, png, gif, etc. Enter in Small-letters.
+- You can save and transport the image or host it from any source you like.
+- You can also convert the Image to GIF using [a converter](https://cloudconvert.com/svg-to-gif).

 ## How to Use?